Alfresco/alfresco-extension-inspector/README.md

 ## Inventory

-The `InventoryApplication` is a Spring Boot application, implemented in the module **alfresco-ampalyser-inventory**.
+The `InventoryApplication` is a Spring Boot application, implemented in the module **alfresco-extension-inspector-inventory**.
 The application generates a report file in json format for a war file.

 Use `mvn clean package` to build the project.